 It’s also important that you pick a campsite that is suitable for your dog’s personality.
 If your dog is not very active, camping at a family-friendly camping ground could be your best choice.
 For the doggy athlete that thrives in the outdoors, a backpacking trip could be a lot of fun.
 For dogs with a bit of a temperament, consider going to a campsite that has spread out individual campsites.

 Some noteworthy dog-friendly camping destinations in Queensland, Australia include: Darlington Park camping area, Beaudesert; Amamoor State Forest and Forest Reserve; Brooyar State Forest; Lake Placid Tourist Park, Cairns; and, Loyalty Beach Campground and Cape York, just to name a few.

 You need to reinforce your dog’s training (even if they are well trained already) to ensure they’ll be obedient during the trip.
 Condition your dog by taking them on longer walks to improve their fitness and longer car rides so that they get used to being in the car for extended periods.

 Introduce your pooch to your camping gear by having everything set up in your yard.
 Let your dog experience the campsite environment while you’re still close to home so that they don’t freak out when you’re outside in the wild.

-Also take your dog to the vet before you leave for your trip to ensure their health is in tip-top shape and that they get the proper vaccinations and preventatives.
+Also, take your dog to the vet before you leave for your trip to ensure their health is in tip-top shape and that their vaccinations are up-to-date.